razbakov/symfony-responsive-image/README.md

   - `100vw` - Full width on mobile
   - `sm:50vw` - Half width from sm breakpoint (≥640px)
   - `md:400px` - Fixed 400px from md breakpoint (≥768px)

+Width and height are automatically calculated from:

+- Original image dimensions when no ratio specified
+- When ratio specified:
+  - Original width and calculated height if no width/height set
+  - Width and calculated height if width set (width="800" ratio="16:9")
+  - Calculated width and height if height set (height="600" ratio="16:9")
+  - Override both with width/height if needed (width="800" height="600")

 The bundle uses your design system's breakpoints (configurable in `responsive_image.yaml`).